 |

-Check for an open in the wire between the EI system ignition coil connector terminal 1 and the ECM connector J2 terminal 40.
+Check for an open circuit in the wire between terminal 1 of the electronic ignition system coil connector and terminal 40 of the J2 connector of the ECM controller.

 |